Event Horizon (film): Plot

-In 2047, a distress signal is received from the Event Horizon, a starship that disappeared during its maiden voyage to Proxima Centauri seven years earlier.
-The ship has mysteriously reappeared in orbit around Neptune, prompting the US Aerospace Command to dispatch the rescue vessel Lewis and Clark to investigate.
-Its crew—Captain Miller, second-in-command Lieutenant Starck, pilot Smith, medical technician Peters, engineer Ensign Justin, doctor D.J., and rescue technician Cooper—is joined by Dr. William Weir, the Event Horizons designer.
-Shortly before arrival at the Event Horizon, he briefs them on the ship's experimental gravity drive with a simple visualization of how it folds spacetime to instantly transport the ship across vast distances.
-He then plays for them the distress signal, which consists of screams, howls, and what sounds like a voice.
-D.J. recognizes it as the Latin "Līberāte mē", which he translates as "Save me".
+In 2047, a distress signal is received from the Event Horizon, a spaceship that disappeared during its maiden voyage to Proxima Centauri seven years earlier.
+The ship has mysteriously reappeared in orbit around Neptune, prompting the US Aerospace Command to dispatch the Lewis and Clark rescue vessel to investigate.
+Its crew members—Captain Miller, navigator Lieutenant Starck, pilot Smith, medical technician Peters, engineer Justin, doctor D.J., and rescue technician Cooper—are joined by Dr. William Weir, who designed the Event Horizon.
+Shortly before arrival at the Event Horizon, Weir briefs them on the ship's experimental gravity drive with a simple visualization of how it folds spacetime to instantly transport the ship across vast distances.
+He then plays them the distress signal, which consists of screams, howls, and what sounds like a voice.
+D.J. recognizes it as the Latin phrase "līberāte mē", which he translates as "save me".

 Upon boarding the Event Horizon, the crew finds signs of a massacre.
 As they search for survivors, the ship's gravity drive activates and briefly pulls Justin into a portal before unleashing a shock wave that breaches the hull of the Lewis and Clark.
 The crew is forced to move to the Event Horizon while Cooper rescues Justin from the portal, finding that he has been reduced to a catatonic state.
+Smith and Cooper are sent on a spacewalk to repair the hull of the Lewis and Clark while the rest of the crew begin to experience hallucinations of their biggest fears and regrets.
+Miller sees Eddie Corrick, a subordinate from a previous journey whom he left to die in order to save the other crew members.
+Peters sees her son with his legs covered in bloody lesions, while Weir sees a vision of his late wife, now eyeless, urging him to join her.

-Smith and Cooper are sent on a spacewalk to repair the hull of the Lewis and Clark while the rest of the crew begin to experience hallucinations of what they fear or regret most.
-Miller sees a subordinate he was forced to abandon to his death; Peters sees her son with his legs covered in bloody lesions; Weir sees an eyeless vision of his late wife urging him to join her.
 Justin suddenly wakes from his coma while the entire ship seems to be shaking and attempts to vent himself from the airlock; he is saved at the last second by Miller, who places a severely injured Justin in stasis.
-Shaken, Miller confides with D.J. about his hallucinations, prompting the doctor to share that he found a longer phrase in the distress signal.
-It really says "Libera te tutemet ex inferis" or as he translates it: "Save yourself from hell").
-D.J. concludes that the ship's drive must have opened a gateway somewhere beyond the known universe and brought something horrible back with it.
-A video log discovered on the Event Horizon adds more weight to this conclusion, revealing a scene of the crew brutalizing each other after engaging the gravity drive, with their captain chanting in Latin as he holds his own eyeballs in his hands.
+Shaken, Miller confides in D.J. about his hallucinations, prompting D.J. to reveal that he found a longer phrase in the distress signal.
+It really says "libera te tutemet ex inferis", which he translates as "save yourself from Hell".
+D.J. concludes that the ship's drive must have opened a gateway to somewhere beyond the known universe and brought something horrible back with it.
+His conclusion gains more credibility when a video log is discovered on the Event Horizon, showing the ship's crew members horrifically brutalizing each other after engaging the gravity drive, with their captain chanting in Latin as he holds his own eyeballs in his hands.